It was the final school period of the day, and to think Nevil had come so close this time!

 It worked as any other of its sort, nothing special to it.

-He had always seen his friends playing as doctors and now himself pretended to place the ‘needle’ on his forearm, clenching his fist until his muscles bulged with veins.
-Now by keeping pressure on the button and reactivating the mechanism, he slowly pushed the lead down onto his skin, forcing the rod all the way back into the pacer.
+Now, by keeping pressure on the button and reactivating the mechanism, he slowly pushed the lead down onto his skin, forcing the rod all the way back into the pacer.

 A moment of childish foolery, he thought before snapping back into the present and opening the door to the principal’s office.
 “Let’s be done with it.”